lscalese/openapi-suite-client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat&logo=AdGuard)](LICENSE)
 # openapi-suite-client

-This tiny an http client for [openapi-suite](https://openexchange.intersystems.com/package/OpenAPI-Suite).
+This is a tiny http client for [openapi-suite](https://openexchange.intersystems.com/package/OpenAPI-Suite).

-It's useful if you want to generate code from a remote openapi-suite installation.
+It's useful if you want to generate code from a remote openapi-suite installation and avoid install all code generation tools on your local instance.

 ## Installation zpm